codeoverflow-org/chatoverflow-wiki/Adding-a-new-platform-source.md

 ## Add new types to the API

 Add all needed base types and interfaces representing input / output to the correct API package.
 E.g. a chat input belongs to `org.codeoverflow.chatoverflow.api.io.input.chat` and should extend `ChatInput`.

+We require you to also register your new type in the corresponding requirement class located in `org.codeoverflow.chatoverflow.api.plugin.configuration`.
+Yes, this step could be automated by using reflection.
+But by providing a clean interface to the plugin developer we protect type safety.

 ## Add a new package and connector